openfaas/faas/ADOPTERS.md

 * [Transmute Industries](https://www.transmute.industries/) - "At Transmute we use OpenFaaS to develop identity and access integrations leveraging decentralized identities that integrate with legacy IAM systems.
 OpenFaaS helps Transmute and our customers avoid vendor lock in, encourages modularity, and helps us rapidly develop and release integrations for customers."

 * [Traversals](https://traversals.com/) - At Traversals, we use OpenFaaS for processing of incoming data.
 We take benefit from various programming languages available in OpenFaaS.

+* [T-Mobile](https://www.t-mobile.com/) - T-Mobile is a global mobile network that provides mobile data, voice and text services to consumers and businesses.

 * [UStore](http://ustore.com.br/) - "We're using OpenFaaS in production"